A timeless stale of friends and philosophy, of love and death, of heaven and hell, and of the earth, suspended between them.

 the Fall of Lucifer and his angels, which some have interpreted as a pre-scientific intuition of the process whereby the universe came into being - is this the meaning you had in mind?"

-Theory of Process, wherein a series of stages at one level of evolution is mirrored in microcosm by substages at a smaller level.
+I looked at Professor Young: he was wearing that familiar, enigmatic smile.
+After a pause he said, "These three levels of meaning are inter-related, according to my Theory of Process, wherein a series of stages at one level of evolution is mirrored in microcosm by substages at a smaller level.
 In any case I see the term, Fall, as unnecessarily negative.
 Spirit, Infinite Potential, empties itself into the material world and in so doing renounces its

 complete freedom in order to become some thing, not everything.
 But this self-indulged limitation is also a defining principle: in the arena of time and space Spirit plays, learns to master the deterministic laws of the cosmos, including those imposed by its particular form, and achieves what I see as its goal: consciousness."